wq/wq/docs/overview/intro.md

 **wq is comprised of** three major submodules, all of which can be [installed] together or separately.  **[wq.app]** is the frontend component, a collection of [JavaScript modules] and a [build process].  **[wq.db]** contains a collection of [design patterns] for common database layouts, and a [REST API generator] that routes requests from the client application.  **[wq.io]** is a standalone Python library for dealing specifically with data import and export.

 wq is as much a **set of principles** as it is a software platform.
-With this in mind, the [Philosophy] section of the documentation contains a number of implementation-independent principles for mobile/web app development, while the [API Conventions] section proposes interoperable solutions for addressing these concerns.
+The documentation includes a [Philosophy] chapter with a number of implementation-independent principles for mobile/web app development, and an [API Conventions] chapter proposing interoperable solutions for addressing these concerns.
+This approach gives individual projects the flexibility to replace parts (or all!) of the wq stack with alternatives built with other platforms and programming languages.
+The Python + JavaScript implementation of wq is essentially the reference implementation of these ideals.

 ## Documentation Outline
 The documentation is structured to lay the foundation and conventions before getting into the implementation details.
 The chapters are as follows: